-• Operate Mode: This parameter determines whether the writable I/O points (object group 10 - Binary Outputs and object group 40 - Analog Outputs) use the Direct Operate or Select then Operate sequence.
+Operate Mode: This property determines whether the writable I/O points (object group 10 - Binary Outputs and object group 40 - Analog Outputs) use the Direct Operate or Select then Operate sequence.
 The default selection is Direct Operate.

-Note: Individual tags' write behavior can override this setting by writing a Boolean True to the output's corresponding .DO or .SO sub-type tags.
+• Note: Individual tags' write behavior can override this setting by writing a Boolean True to the output's corresponding .DO or .SO sub-type tags.
 For more information, refer to DNP DO and SO sub-types.

-- Feedback Poll after operate: When Yes is selected, this parameter enables a feedback poll to occur after an operate.
-The default setting is Yes. - Timestamp to local time: When Yes is selected, this parameter converts the UTC timestamp to local time.
+Feedback Poll After Operate: When enabled, this property enables a feedback poll to occur after an operate.
+The default setting is enabled.

+Timestamp to Local Time: When enabled, this property converts the UTC timestamp to local time.
 It is displayed in .Timestamp tags.
-The default setting is No. - Ignore Remote Force flag: If the DNP Remote Force flag is set and this parameter is set to No, the quality of the corresponding .Value and .Explicit tags is bad.
-If the DNP Remote Force flag is set at the slave end and this parameter is set to Yes, the quality of the corresponding .Value and .Explicit tags remain good.
-The default setting is No. - Ignore Local Force flag: If the DNP Local Force flag is set and this parameter is set to No, the quality of the corresponding .Value and .Explicit tags are bad.
-If the DNP Local Force flag is set at the slave end and this parameter is set to Yes, the quality of the corresponding .Value and .Explicit tags remain good.
-The default setting is No.
+The default setting is disabled.

+Ignore Remote Force Flag: If the DNP Remote Force flag is set and this property is disabled, the quality of the corresponding .Value and .Explicit tags is bad.
+If the DNP Remote Force flag is set at the slave end and this property is enabled, the quality of the corresponding .Value and .Explicit tags remain good.
+The default setting is disabled.

+Ignore Local Force Flag: If the DNP Local Force flag is set and this property is disabled, the quality of the corresponding .Value and .Explicit tags are bad.
+If the DNP Local Force flag is set at the slave end and this parameter is enabled, the quality of the corresponding .Value and .Explicit tags remain good.
+The default setting is disabled.

-- Exchange Data Sets: When Yes is selected, this parameter ensures that the data set prototypes and descriptors are exchanged with the slave whenever the master or slave restarts.
-When No is selected, the initial exchange of data sets does not take place.
+Exchange Data Sets: When enabled, this property ensures that the data set prototypes and descriptors are exchanged with the slave whenever the master or slave restarts.
+When disabled, the initial exchange of data sets does not take place.
 If a Data Set tag needs to be updated, the data set prototype and descriptors must be exchanged before requesting the update.
 If the master restarts and does not exchange data sets, any data set events that occurred before the master restarted are lost: the master has no knowledge of the data sets.
-The default setting is No. - Device Restart IIN Logging: When Yes is selected, this parameter logs informational messages to the Event Log when a response from the slave has the device Restart IIN 1.7 bit set.
-When No is selected, informational logging is turned off.
-The default setting is No. - Need Time IIN Logging: When Yes is selected, this parameter logs informational messages to the Event Log when a response from the slave has the Need Time IIN 1.4 bit set.
-When No is selected, informational logging is turned off.
-The default setting is No.
+The default setting is disabled.

+Device Restart IIN Logging: When enabled, this property logs informational messages to the Event Log when a response from the slave has the device Restart IIN 1.7 bit set.
+When disabled, informational logging is turned off.
+The default setting is disabled.

+Need Time IIN Logging: When enabled, this property logs informational messages to the Event Log when a response from the slave has the Need Time IIN 1.4 bit set.
+When disabled, informational logging is turned off.
+The default setting is disabled.

-Note: For more information on DNP flag bytes, refer to "DNP Object Flag Definitions" located in object group 1, 3, 10, 20, 21, 30, and 40.
+• For more information on DNP flag bytes, refer to "DNP Object Flag Definitions" located in object group 1, 3, 10, 20, 21, 30, and 40.